Understanding and Responding to Military and Veteran Populations

 Dr. Flaherty received his B.S.W. from the University of Southern Colorado (1990), his M.S.W. from the University of Denver (1992), and his doctorate in social work at the University of Tennessee, Knoxville (2001).
 His current research and publications focus on military and veteran populations, child welfare and family violence.
 Prior to joining the College of Social Work, Dr. Flaherty worked for twenty years in the U.S. Air Force mental health and social services systems.
 His military practice experience includes mental health, child and family violence intervention, prison-based treatment, and post-graduate medical education in primary healthcare.

-The University of Kentucky College of Social Work, ACE Approval #1377, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-The UK College of Social Work maintains responsibility for this course.
-ACE provider approval period 9/29/2019 – 9/29/2022.
-Social workers completing this course receive three general continuing education credits.
+The University of Kentucky College of Social Work, provider number 1377, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 9/29/2022-9/29/2025.
+Social workers completing this course receive 3.0 general continuing education credits.

 How to Claim Credit